cmeiklejohn/cmeiklejohn.github.io/_posts/2019-04-20-fault-injection-1.markdown

 group: Partisan
 ---

+*This is the first article in a series about building reliable fault-tolerant protocols with [Partisan](http://partisan.cloud), our high-performance, distributed runtime for the Erlang programming language.*

 ## Testing Asynchrononous Protocols: Reliable Broadcast
 To demonstrate constructing a protocol based on identifying counterexamples and refining the implementation based on these counterexamples, we are going to consider the case of implementing a protocol that should achieve reliable broadcast.